-In an emergency Students may email the Mrs. Carey (reece@maywoodtigers.org) with their question, if they can wait until the next day or Monday morning.
+In an emergency students may email the Mrs. Carey (robyn.carey@maywoodtigers.org) with their question, if they can wait until the next day or Monday morning.

-9. What if my parents/guardians do not want me to take my Chromebook home?
+9. What if my parents/quardians do not want me to take my Chromebook home?

-You will be able to pick up your Chromebook from Ms. Reece in the morning and return it at the end of the day.
+You will be able to pick up your Chromebook from Mrs. Carey in the morning and return it at the end of the day.